Expert dental care in Thailand, coordinated for you

 Thailand vs International Price Comparison

 Full mouth implant reconstruction costs $45,000–$90,000 in the US, A$42,000–A$82,500 in Australia, and £37,500–£75,000 in the UK.
 Thailand's $15,000–$30,000 for the surgical phase represents a saving of 50–70%.
-The total saving on a complete dual-arch treatment — including prostheses, flights, and accommodation — regularly exceeds $30,000.
+The total saving on a complete dual-arch treatment, including prostheses, flights, and accommodation, regularly exceeds $30,000.

-Types of Full Mouth Reconstruction in Thailand
+Types of Full Mouth Reconstruction

 No two full mouth cases are the same.
 The implant strategy for each arch is determined by bone volume, anatomy, and clinical priorities.
 Here are the main approaches.